imjpfeliciano/node-express-ts-eslint/README.md

 # node-express-es6-airbnb
-`node-express-es6-airbnb` is a project that provides you with a boilerplate tool to create a [node.js](https://nodejs.org/en/) API with an ES6 transpiler while following the [Airbnb's Javascript (ES6) Style Guide](https://github.com/airbnb/javascript).
+`node-express-es6-airbnb` is a project that provides you with a boilerplate tool to create a [node.js](https://nodejs.org/en/) API with an ES6 transpiler while following the [ts-standard](https://github.com/standard/ts-standard) eslint rules.

 # Features
 * Simple `/api/` endpoint that provides you a JSON object `{hi: 'there'}`.